RX-M/kubecon-eu-2019/step06/README.md

 ## Step 06 - Prometheus and Grafana

-Prometheus is an open source monitoring and alerting application, often employed to provide application and node-level metrics monitoring to Cloud Native application deployments.
-When paired with Grafana, a powerful visualization tool that meshes well with Prometheus, users are given deep insight into the health of their applications.
+Prometheus is an open source monitoring and alerting application, often employed to monitor Cloud Native applications and platforms.
+Grafana is a web based visualization tool typically paired with Prometheus to allow users to visualize metrics data and trends.
+While
+Prometheus includes a basic GUI, Grafana offers a much richer set of features for graphing and dashboarding.

-Prometheus works by continually collecting, or scraping, open metrics endpoints made available by applications, looking at any exposed endpoint at /metrics to collect pertinent data.
-Data can then be sorted inside the Prometheus GUI, where the user can design queries that can aggregate more useful metrics like averages, sums and histograms.
+Prometheus works by continually collecting (aka. scraping) open metrics endpoints made available by applications and platform components.
+Exposed endpoints often use the "/metrics" route.
+Collected data can be sorted inside the Prometheus GUI, where the user can design queries that can aggregate metrics using averages, sums and histograms.

-In this step we'll use helm to deploy Prometheus and other resources needed to monitor applications in K8s.
+In this step we'll use helm to deploy Prometheus and other resources needed to monitor our Kubernetes application.

 ### 1. Render the Helm Charts

-Prometheus and Grafana will be deployed together under a single Helm chart using the same values.yaml file.
-In this case, Grafana is started as another container within the whole Prometheus metrics pod.
+The Prometheus Helm chart will deploy both Prometheus and Grafana as sperate containers within the same Kubernetes pod.

 Deploy Prometheus and Grafana using the Helm chart found under step06/prometheus in the kubecon-eu-2019 repo: